lucy-ctrl/lucy-ctrl/README.md

 - 👀 I’m interested in C#, Xamarin, Automation Testing & API testing
 - 🌱 I’m currently learning Xamarin & Offensive security techniques
 - 💞️ I’m looking to collaborate on Mobile Applications
-- 📫 How to reach me, email me at hlucy03@gmail.com

 <!---
 lucy-ctrl/lucy-ctrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.